 Ophthalmologists and ophthalmic technologists are employed in hospitals, clinics and medical offices.
 In addition, ophthalmologists are qualified for jobs in private practices, while ophthalmic technologists are hired in medical centers.
 Ophthalmic technologists may specialize in a certain area, such as ophthalmic ultrasonography, ophthalmic photography, low-vision optics or ophthalmic surgical assisting.
 The majority of ophthalmic medical technicians work in the offices of physicians.

 - Ophthalmic technician

 Employment Outlook and Salary Information

-According to PayScale.com, ophthalmologists made a median salary of $198,386 in January 2016.
-Employment growth for physicians and surgeons in general was expected to increase by 14% from 2014 to 2024, which is much faster than the national average for all occupations, according to the U.S. Bureau of Labor Statistics (BLS).
-According to the BLS, ophthalmic medical technicians made an median salary of $35,350 in 2015.
+According to PayScale.com, ophthalmologists made a median salary of $212,005 in August 2019.
+Employment growth for physicians and surgeons in general was expected to increase by 8% from 2018 to 2028, which is much faster than the national average for all occupations, according to the U.S. Bureau of Labor Statistics (BLS).
+According to the BLS, ophthalmic medical technicians made a median salary of $36,530 in 2018.

 Continuing Education: Becoming an Ophthalmologist

 The road to a career in ophthalmology doesn't end with a bachelor's degree.
 In order to become licensed medical professionals, graduates need to earn a medical degree and complete a residency program.
 Continuing education is generally required and board certification may have additional requirements.